6 Things To Remember About Writing Dialogue

 1. Dialogue Matters

 You can't write a novel without dialogue.
-For one thing it brings the characters to life and transforms them from dreamy inventions inside our heads to living, breathing people that jump out of the page at the reader.
-For another it allows the reader to get a better, more rounded appreciation for the character's thoughts, feelings, and actions.
-Ultimately, if the dialogue is good enough it helps the reader to fall in love with our characters and keep on reading.
+It brings the characters to life and transforms them from dreamy inventions inside our heads to living, breathing people that jump out of the page.
+It also allows the reader to get a better, more rounded appreciation of the character's thoughts, feelings, and actions.
+Ultimately, if the dialogue is good enough it helps the reader fall in love with your characters and keep on reading.

 2. Keep Narration to a Minimum